-Birobidzhan is a city in the Far East of Russia, an administrative center of Jewish autonomous oblast, and a station on Trans-Siberian Railway located about 75 km from the border with China.
+Birobidzhan is a city in the Far East of Russia, the capital of the Jewish autonomous region and a station on the Trans-Siberian Railway.
+It is located about 75 km from the border with China.

 The settlement was founded near Tikhonkaya station (opened in 1915) and became the workers’ settlement in 1928.
 In May 1928, the decree was adopted according to which the committee on the use of land was responsible for inhabiting lands in Amur region.